csvconf/csvconf.com/faq.md

 Speakers, please prepare a ‘come find me here’ slide to show at the end of your presentation

 Any questions asked in presentations will be shared with the speaker after their talk, and answers will be shared in the csv,conf Slack

+# Other General FAQs:

+## Will you have a llama?

+Yes csv,conf will have a virtual appearance of the #commallama 🦙.

+## What’s csvconf's social media policy?

+csv,conf,v5 has an open policy, but some speakers might have specific requests / directives around sharing of content from their sessions.
+Where this is the case, please observe their requests.

+We encourage you to Tweet (#csvconf @csvconference) during the sessions and throughout the conference days!
+Eating lunch during a talk?
+Let us know what meal you are enjoying!
+Spotted a llama?
+Let us know too (#commallama)

+## Need additional help?
+Reach out to us on Slack <https://csvconf-slackin.herokuapp.com/>.